wemake-services/wemake-python-styleguide/docs/pages/usage/setup.rst

 You can ignore:

 1. Whole ``WPS`` letters, this will completely turn off all our custom checks
-2. Some specific group (naming, complexity, consistency, best practices) with ``WPS`` and the first number of this group
+2. Some specific group (naming, complexity, consistency, best practices, etc) with ``WPS`` and the first number of this group
 3. Some specific violation with the full violation code